-The Phillip SING Income ETF debuted in 29oct2018.
+The Phillip SING Income ETF debuted in 29oct2018 and this is an update for April 2020 after COVID-19 has hit!

-Below is a snapshot of the quiet intraday movement of this ETF.
+Below is a snapshot of the 1yr performance of this ETF.

 Unlike the STI ETF which buys the biggest companies listed in SG, the Phillip SING Income ETF selects and invests for you based on some factors.